 But my journey is not all champagne and roses.
 This is not easy.
 My life has been up and down, and down and up.
 This website was born in the midst of a year of personal problems and severe depression.
-It is really my gift to the Polish people to try and help promote your country in a good way through my personal stories and experiences.
+I want to promote Poland in a good way through my personal stories and experiences.
 I love Poland so much and I hope you see that through my writing, my photos and my stories.
 I am a writer.
 I am a tourist.
 I am a teacher.
 I am an author.
 I am a storyteller.
 I am a Northern Irishman.

 “I’m an alien.
 I’m a legal alien.
 I’m an Ulsterman in Warszawa.” – Not Sting.

 Some of you may also know me from my association to the following passions:

-Ulster Cherry – I am a massive AFC Bournemouth football fan
+Ulster Cherry – I am an AFC Bournemouth football fan

 GAWA – I am a massive Northern Ireland football fan

 Globetrotting Glenman – I am also a Glentoran FC fan

-Don’t Stop Living – I turned my passionate travel blog into a business and used it as my platform for 9 years (2007 – 2016).
+Don’t Stop Living – I turned my passionate travel blog into a business and used it as my main platform for 9 years (2007 – 2016).
 Since there, I still post on it sporadically but not daily like before.